saloniupadhyay2003/spaCy_NLP-Tutorial-Project-/README.md

 It is built with optimized algorithms and data structures, making it suitable for large-scale, real-world applications.

 It is one of all important tools for working with NLP tasks, hence i have learnt and executed all basic processes of NLP through spaCy.
+Thereafter, I applied my learned skills on creating a Resume parser using spaCy.